 - Shared Measurement and Evaluation Support to Health Authorities: In promoting a culture of evidence-based practice and evaluation, PAN encourages the adoption of shared measurement tools to track the impact of our sector’s collective efforts responding to HIV, hepatitis C and related conditions.
-PAN is working in partnership with the Provincial Health Services Authority (PHSA) under its newly created Collective Impact Network and Northern Health (NH) to build shared measurement frameworks and collect data using a set of common measures for community-based HIV and HCV services.
+PAN is working in partnership with the Provincial Health Services Authority (PHSA) under its newly created Collective Impact Network and Northern Health (NH) to build shared measurement frameworks and collect data using a set of common measures for community-based HIV and hepatitis C services.
 PAN is excited about this movement towards systematically evaluating and consistently monitoring the sector’s achievement of common goals.

 - Exploring Evaluation Webinar Series: Building a culture of learning through evaluation: This exciting webinar series is currently in development.
-Keep your eyes peeled for its arrival in fall 2017.

 - Evaluation Flipped Workshop – Evaluate This 2017!: Hosted in partnership with REACH, the flipped workshop allows participants to work independently on their own projects and to interact virtually with other teams and instructors to discuss what they are learning.
 Our purpose in using a flipped workshop is to give participants more of an opportunity to learn through hands-on experience, over time, in time-flexible ways while tailoring our instruction, content and delivery to their needs.

 - Individual CBO Evaluation Support: Interested in conducting a program evaluation but not sure how or where to start?
 Curious about how you can tell if your program is having a positive impact on your participants?
 Needing to demonstrate program outcomes and results using rigorous program science?
-PAN supports community-based organizations by providing evaluation capacity- and skills-building to facilitate and grow participatory and community-based evaluation work in organizations that address HIV, HCV and related issues in British Columbia.
+PAN supports community-based organizations by providing evaluation capacity- and skills-building to facilitate and grow participatory and community-based evaluation work in organizations that address HIV, hepatitis C and related issues in British Columbia.
 If you are interested, please be in touch.

 If you have an evaluation or program science research idea, we can help.
 Contact Janice Duddy, our Director of Evaluation and Community-Based Research for more information.
 PAN’s Evaluation work is made possible in part through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.